patrick-kidger/jaxtyping/README.md

 pip install jaxtyping
 ```

+Requires Python 3.8+.

+JAX is an optional dependency, required for `jaxtyping.{Array, ArrayLike, PyTree}`.
+If JAX is not installed then these types will not be available, but you may still use jaxtyping alongside PyTorch/NumPy/etc.

 Also install your favourite runtime type-checking package.
 The two most popular are [typeguard](https://github.com/agronholm/typeguard) (which exhaustively checks every argument) and [beartype](https://github.com/beartype/beartype) (which checks random pieces of arguments).

 ## Documentation